DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 potential online daters[^01_intro_26].
 Singles utilize online dating interfaces with preset attributes, creating their online identity with identity markers provided by the site.
-Online personal ads are user-generated dossiers aimed to construct online daters’ identity.
+Online personal ads are user-generated dossiers aimed to construct online daters' identity.
 This scholarship examines online dating sites as social sites where technology sustains and reproduces existing gender roles.
 Recent online dating research also highlights the limitations of gender construction and the